 Since the thesis is more into sociology and cultural studies, textual analysis is an alternative methodology.
-It is a study of "narrative and employs textual analysis more generally to study stability, conflict and changes in cultural, economic, political and social
+It is a study of "narrative and employs textual analysis more generally to study

 &lt;sup>5It is a well established fact that Tibetan youth in exile experience national identity dilemma especially when studying in college and/or university with non-Tibetan students.
 They are more likely to go through a so called national identity crisis when travelling or studying abroad.